Hassan of Basra: Arrival at Waq Waq

-Shawahi, the queen's nursemaid, brings Hassan before queen Nûr al-Hudâ.
-Due to their great resemblance (since they are sisters), Hassan kneels down and proclaims he has found his wife (or a lookalike, at least).
-Armed with this new information, Nûr al-Hudâ bids Shawahi go to her sister Manar al-Sana and ask for her two nephews, who are to be clothed in chain mails.
-Her orders are carried out, despite Manar al-Sana's reservations that no Jinn, nor human, has ever set their eyes on her children.
+In the Land of Camphor, Hassan boards a ship set for Waq Waq.
+When the ship reaches its shores, he sees some members of an amazonian guard trading with the merchants, and dons a crossdressing disguise so he can mingle better with the locals.

-Manar al-Sana's sons are taken by Shawahi to Nûr al-Hudâ's court.
-Queen Nûr then sends for Hassan to be brought before her, so he can identify the two children.
-When the man arrives at court, he sees his two sons, Nasir and Mansur, playing with their aunt, and cries tears of joy for having found them.
-Queen Nûr then tells him she would have killed him had his story not been true.
+Hassan then meets the leader of the amazonian guard, Shawahi Umm Al-Dawahi, who is the queen's nursemaid.
+Hassan joins Shawahi's army and they traverse the large territories of Waq Waq (the Land of the Birds, the Land of the Wild Beasts and the Land of the Djinns), until they reach the mountains of Waq Waq.
+Shawahi brings Hassan before their queen, Nûr al-Hudâ, whom Hassan mistakes for his wife.
+Learning of her younger sister's marriage to a human, Nûr al-Hudâ orders Shawahi to go to Manar al-Sana (Hassan's wife) and bring her two children.

-Back to Manar al-Suna, before she departs, her father tells her about a dream he had: he was in a garden with a great hoard of treasures, and seven jewels (or bezels) were the most precious to him, but a bird came and snatched the seventh jewel, the smallest and most lustrous.
+The Queen's orders are carried out, and, before her, Hassan recognizes his sons, Nasir and Mansur.
+Meanwhile, Manar al-Suna is ordered to present herself before her sister's court, and her father tells her about a dream he had: he was in a garden with a great hoard of treasures, and seven jewels (or bezels) were the most precious to him, but a bird came and snatched the seventh jewel, the smallest and most lustrous.
 Worried that his dream meant something, he sent for his dream interpreters, who foretold that his seventh daughter, Manar, would be taken from him.
-After hearing his words, Manar assures him that no man is capable of arriving at Waq Waq to take her away from him, so perilous is the journay there.
+After hearing his words, Manar assures him that no man is capable of arriving at Waq Waq to take her away from him, so perilous is the journey there.

-Finally, Manar arrives at her sister Nûr's court, and is greeted by her two sons.
-The boys embrace their mother and exclaim he saw their father, to which Nûr mocks Manar for having married and mothered two children without their father's knowledge or auspices.
-Nûr then commands her guards seize her sister, throw her in the dungeon and whip her.
+Manar arrives at the queen's court and finds her two sons, who tell her they saw their human father.
+Queen Nûr then mocks Manar for her illicit marriage to a human, and commands her guards seize her sister, throw her in the dungeon and whip her.
 Shawahi, their nursemaid, begs the queen to forgive her sister, but the woman is also beaten and cast out of the palace.
 Nûr writes their father a letter revealing the case of Manar's dalliance with a human, and the king agrees with her execution.

-Meanwhile, Hassan, alone and wandering through Waq Waq, finds two brothers quarreling about their inheritance: a magic cap of invisibility and a cane that summons members of the seven tribes of jinns.
-Interested in such precious objects, Hassan tricks the brothers by pretending to arbiter their dispute, and takes the items with him.
-Hassan dons the cap to hide himself and reentees the city to visit Shawahi.
-The woman tells him his wife, Manar, is trapped, hung by her hair on her sister's orders.
+Meanwhile, Hassan, still in Waq Waq, finds two brothers quarreling about their inheritance: a magic cap of invisibility and a cane that summons members of the seven tribes of jinns.
+The human tricks the quarreling brothers, steals the objects, and goes to pay Shawahi another visit, with the cap of invisibility.
+During this meeting, Hassan learns his wife Manar has been arrested on her sister's orders.